TL;DR

 For OpenClaw Specifically

-But the fundamental architectural risks haven't gone away.
+But the fundamental architectural risks have not gone away.
 Prompt injection, the "lethal trifecta" of data access and external communication, and the basic challenge of giving AI agents system-level permissions all remain unsolved.
-The project is patching symptoms.
-The deeper questions about trust and governance are still open.
+NemoClaw addresses infrastructure security but cannot fix the trust problem.
+The project is patching symptoms while the deeper questions about agent governance remain open.

 For Moltbook Specifically